UnbendableStraw/homepod-restore/README.md

 ### Restore Steps

-1. with pod powered off, connect homepod via usb to computer. then place homepod upside down. then power on homepod
+1. Place and keep your HomePod upside down, and connect the adapter to the homepod first.
+Then, plug the usb into computer.
+Only then, can you plug power into homepod.

+* It is important you do this in order.
+Leave upside down.
+USB to PC first.
+Then Power to Pod.

 * allow any accessory connect prompts (pay attention to ones while running restore process too)